 Hips don’t lie.
 The tighter and more body-hugging your cheongsam, the less your food baby will be able to grow.
 Even if the material of your outfit can stretch to accommodate, you certainly don’t wish to have a visible post-binge bump, along with excited relatives asking if you’re preggo when you’re not.
 This will certainly make you eat more sensibly, whether consciously or otherwise.

 Haven’t gotten your CNY outfit yet?
-Check out our article on 8 Singapore-based online stores with modern cheongsams.
+Check out our article on 8 places to get stylish modern cheongsams in Singapore.